Tyrrrz/Gress/Readme.md

 ### Using weight

-An operation may have custom weight associated with it, which defines how much its own progress affects the total progress, relative to other operations.
+An operation may be created with custom weight, which specifies how much its own progress affects the total progress relative to other operations:
-This is useful, for example, if you expect that one of the operations will take less time to complete and want to make the progression appear smoother.

 ```c#
 var progressManager = new ProgressManager();